rocket-pool/old.docs.rocketpool.net/src/guides/node/docker.md

 ```

 Similar to Geth, each ETH2 client lets you specify a maximum number of P2P peers to connect to in order to share the state of the beacon chain.
-The default values depend on the client and whether you're on an x64 or an arm64 machine, but are generally safe to use.
+The default values depend on the client and whether you're on an x64 or an arm64 machine but are generally safe to use.
 If you find that your node is running out of resources, you can run `rocketpool service config` again and change this to a lower value, which may improve performance and lower your network data usage.

 ```